m13253/tianocore_uefi_duet_installer/Readme.txt

 Check whether DUET (especially UDK_X64) works in your system.
 It is known to work properly only in Intel Processor+Chipset combination systems.
 I would like to get feedback from users of AMD processor and/or NVIDIA chipset systems.

-For any queries reply in this forum link - http://www.insanelymac.com/forum/index.php?showtopic=186440 or send a mail to skodabenz aatt rocketmail ddoott com.
+For any queries reply in this forum link - http://www.insanelymac.com/forum/index.php?showtopic=186440 or send a mail to the.ridikulus.rat aattee gemmmaiel ddoooottii coome.